JesusASmx/OmeteotlAtCASE2023/README.md

 **ABOUT THE RESNET152:**

 Due technical quirks and time limitations, we coded this model by using a local clone of the dataset.
 Hence, due Github's storage constraints, we didn't upload it in this repository.
-However, feel free to email directly to Jesús Armenta-Segura (jarmentas2022@cic.ipn.mx) if you want a copy of the code and the local clone of the dataset to re-run the results.